golioth/developer-training/website/docs/zephyr-training/03_LED/devicetree-overview.md

 :::tip

 The Devicetree is the most confusing and difficult to learn part of Zephyr.
-This overview will likely be a bit of a head-scratch &ndash; especially when it comes to syntax &ndash; but don't worry.
-It's worth knowing about DT right away, even if you don't understand it.
+This overview will likely be a bit of a head-scratch—especially when it comes to syntax—but don't worry.
+It's worth knowing about DT right away, even if you don't fully understand it.
 This is where the rubber hits the road for Zephyr's vast hardware abstraction.

 [Zephyr's Devicetree Docs